fsprojects/FAKE/docs/articles/installer-squirrel.md

-# Releasifying NuGet packages with Squirrel
+# Releasifying NuGet Packages with Squirrel

 [*Squirrel.Windows*](https://github.com/Squirrel/Squirrel.Windows) is an installation tool with an auto-update system for Windows desktop apps.